 Parks and Recreation Facilities.
 Public parks and recreation facilities enhance the quality of life and wellness of District residents.
 The District is committed to providing all residents of the District, and especially the District's youth, with access to quality recreation centers, athletic fields, swimming pools, tennis courts, play areas, and parks.
-This 6-year capital budget plans for \$170.3 million for investments in parks and recreation facilities across the city.
+The 6-year capital budget plans for \$170.9 million for investments in parks and recreation facilities across the city.

-East End Medical Center.
+United Medical Center Improvements.
 The District places a high priority on providing public health services to all District residents.
-Since taking control of the operations of the Not-for-Profit Hospital Corporation, commonly referred to as United Medical Center ("UMC"), in 2010, the District has invested millions of dollars in the District's only acute care hospital on the city's East End.
-The CIP includes \$98.7 million for additional improvements to continue the repositioning of the hospital in the marketplace.
+Since taking control of the operations of the Not-for-Profit Hospital Corporation, commonly referred to as United Medical Center ("UMC"), in 2010, the District has invested hundreds of millions of dollars in the District's only acute care hospital on the city's East End.
+The CIP includes \$98.3 million for additional improvements or construction of a new facility in order to continue the repositioning of the hospital in the marketplace.

 Anacostia River Clean-Up.
 The Anacostia River, once a pristine river, is now degraded mainly because of its highly urbanized location.
 The river and adjacent former Kenilworth landfill are the focus of large-scale restoration efforts by the District of Columbia.
 The District's goal is to restore the Anacostia to a fishable and swimmable river by the year 2032.
-The \$66.4 million of capital budget for hazardous material remediation on the Anacostia River and its shoreline will fund continued efforts to achieve this goal.
+The \$64.4 million of capital budget for hazardous material remediation on the Anacostia River and its shoreline will fund continued efforts to achieve this goal.